Garry Lowe

 Garry Lowe (born 31 December 1953) is a former Australian rules footballer who played with Essendon in the Victorian Football League (VFL).
 He later played 2 seasons for Northcote in the VFA before retiring due to reoccurring leg injuries in 1977 at the age of 24.
-Garry suffered a massive heart attack at the age of 66 in 2019 which he survived and is now back to regularly cycling to assist his recovery and maintain fitness.
+Garry suffered a massive heart attack at the age of 66 in 2019, which he survived.